Consensys/doc.goquorum/docs/configure-and-manage/configure/qlight-node.md

 If the server node has the RPC API secured using TLS, then you must set the [`--qlight.client.rpc.tls.*`](../../reference/cli-syntax.md#qlightclientrpctls) command line options.

-If the qlight client node is halted, on restart it resyncs with any blocks that were missed when it was not running.
+If you stop the qlight client node, on restart it resyncs with any blocks it missed when it was not running.

 ## Configure server node